meslater1030/basic-ember-app/README.md

 ```

 You'll notice that you're able to pass arguments from the template into your action method
 by specifying those arguments after the name of the action method in question.
-If the user has edited
-those values within the input fields then the values have already been updated and the only
+In this case we've passed through the investment.
-thing left to do is save the udpated investment.
-That save will send a PUT request to `http://127.0.0.1:5000/investments/id`
+`investment.save()` is all that's left to do to update the investment.
+That save method will send a PUT request to `http://127.0.0.1:5000/investments/id`
 to update the investment.

 Adding a delete method is just as simple.
 See whether you can implement it on your own.